-f a large number of , the three layer databases all timeout. ur experimental environment updating one million resources asynchronously, mainly on the static value of the resources.
+We observed that if a large number of resources are being updated at the same time, the three layer databases all reach timeout.
+Our experimental environment was updating information for one million resources asynchronously, mainly on the static value of the resources.
+We did not try to resolve the timeout issue through changes in system design or implementation as it is beyond the scope of this study.
+But we can make the following suggestions for big data analysis and resource value analysis that may be helpful for avoiding timeout conditions:

-Data analysis should users active, after midnight.
+Data analysis should be done when users are least active, perhaps after midnight.

-Data analysis a separate server instead of the primary server (see Section 4.2.1).
+Data analysis may be best performed on a separate server, instead of on the primary server (see Section 4.2.1).

-Data updates and
+Data updates should be buffered and performed under low system loads.

-6.3.4 Ranked vs. Unranked Results
+6.3.4 Search Time for Ranked vs. Unranked Results